-- 1 Attach male connector of the serial link cable to the 9 pin port on the LOCAL module, labelled ...... - 2 Connect the other end of the serial link cable to the appropriate serial port of the computer system.
+- 1 Use a supplied serial link cable and attach the male connector of the cable to one of the 9 pin ports on the LOCAL module (labelled SERIAL 1 to SERIAL 4). - 2 Connect the other end of each serial link cable to the appropriate serial port of the computer system.